albagon/marsboard/project/README.md

 3. In your repo, you will see a .env-example file with a place for your API key.
 Rename or copy the file to one called `.env` and enter in your key.
 Now that you have your key, just remember to add it as a parameter to every request you make to NASA.

 5. Run `yarn start` in your terminal and go to `http:localhost:3000` to check that your app is working.
-If you don't see an image on the page, check that your api key is set up correctly.
+If you don't see a dashboard on the page, check that your api key is set up correctly.

 6. Remember to commit frequently, use branches, and leave good commit messages!
 You'll thank yourself later.